jackba/rapla.android-client/libs/README.txt

-You need to place the latest rapla.jar in this folder.
+You need to place the latest in this folder. raplaclient.jar javax.inject.jar gson-2.3.jar